Tesla recalls nearly all vehicles sold in US to fix system that monitors drivers using Autopilot

 A message was left early Wednesday seeking further comment from the Austin, Texas, company.

-Tesla says on its website that Autopilot and a more sophisticated Full Self Driving system cannot drive autonomously and are meant to help drivers who have to be ready to intervene at all times.
+Tesla says on its website that Autopilot and a more sophisticated Full Self Driving system are meant to help drivers who have to be ready to intervene at all times.
 Full Self Driving is being tested by Tesla owners on public roads.

 In a statement posted Monday on X, formerly Twitter, Tesla said safety is stronger when Autopilot is engaged.